alejandro-piguave/TinderCloneCompose/README.md

 </p>

 ## Messages screen
-Here the user will be able to see his matches and access the corresponding Chat screen to send them messages.
+Here the user will be able to see their matches and access the corresponding Chat screen to send them messages.

 <p float="left">
   <img src="https://github.com/alejandro-piguave/TinderCloneCompose/blob/master/screenshots/messages_screen.png" width="250" />